Extended Schur functions and bases related by involutions: Involutions on and NSym

-We also use skew-II backward tableaux to give a combinatorial formula for the product of a ribbon function and a backward shin function.
+We also use skew-II row-strict reverse tableaux to give a combinatorial formula for the product of a ribbon function and a row-strict reverse shin function.
 The proof exactly follows that of Proposition \ref{fshin_R_mult} but by applying $\rho$ to Theorem \ref{rshin_big_thm} (2).